 Altaf Saadi, MD, MSc is a general academic neurologist at Massachusetts General Hospital (MGH) and instructor of neurology at Harvard Medical School.
 She is also associate director of the MGH Asylum Clinic.
 Her research is focused on health disparities and social and structural determinants of health among racial/ethnic minorities, immigrants, and refugees.

-During her residency, Dr. Saadi’s interest in health equity led her to work in resource-limited settings in Tanzania, Zambia, the Navajo Nation, with Boston Healthcare for the Homeless, and the Doctors Without Borders telemedicine program.
+Dr. Saadi completed her neurology training at the Partners Neurology Program at MGH and Brigham and Women’s Hospital in Boston, where she also served as chief resident.
+During her residency, Dr. Saadi’s interest in health equity led her to work in resource-limited settings in the Navajo Nation, Tanzania, Zambia, with Boston Healthcare for the Homeless, and with the Doctors Without Borders telemedicine program.